Ryux411/Ryux411/README.md

 # ACCESS PROTOCOL: RYUX411

-I am a full-stack developer and systems designer with a focus on resilience, scalability, and clarity of execution.
+I am Ryu, a full-stack developer and systems architect with a career defined by precision, adaptability, and scale.
-My work spans the complete lifecycle of software — from interface design and immersive experiences to backend infrastructure, automation, and deployment pipelines.
+My expertise extends from frontend engineering and immersive user interfaces to backend infrastructure, automation, and deployment pipelines.
-Every project is approached with precision: frameworks and tools are selected not for trend but for their ability to deliver enduring, adaptable systems.
+I do not chase trends — every technology in my toolkit has been battle-tested, selected for its reliability and its ability to serve long-term growth.

-Although much of my professional output remains private due to work with large-scale organisations and enterprise contracts, this repository serves as a personal ledger of expertise.
+Most of my professional projects remain private due to work with enterprise organisations and large-scale contracts.
-It reflects not only the breadth of technologies I command but also the principles by which I operate: structure aligned with intent, adaptability across domains, and an uncompromising pursuit of technical excellence.
+This repository therefore operates as my public ledger: a portfolio of technologies, practices, and principles that reflect how I build.

-What follows is a portfolio of trusted frameworks, supporting systems, and languages I employ to design and deliver production-ready solutions.
+It demonstrates a consistent focus on quality, performance, and systems that endure beyond the surface.

 ---

-## PRIMARY PROTOCOLS
+## PRIMARY STACK

-These are the frameworks that form the backbone of my work.
+The technologies that form the core of my work.
-They are proven, widely deployed, and consistently selected for their reliability and ability to scale in production environments.
+These frameworks deliver production-ready applications with resilience and efficiency.

 ![Next.js](https://img.shields.io/badge/Next.js-000000?style=for-the-badge&logo=next.js&logoColor=white)
 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)